jason-ezenwa/movie-admin-dashboard/README.md

 Material-UI: I've utilized Material-UI, a popular React UI framework, to create a sleek and responsive user interface.

-JSX: I use JSX (JavaScript XML) for defining component structures, making it easier to work with React's component-based architecture.
+JSX: I used JSX (JavaScript XML) for defining component structures, making it easier to work with React's component-based architecture.

 CSS: This project incorporates Cascading Style Sheets (CSS) for styling and layout, ensuring a polished and visually appealing user interface.